-from turtle import \
+from turtle import

 • triangle - Write a method called triangle that draws an equilateral triangle (i.e. a triangle with all three sides the same length).
 Your function should take three parameters: the x and y coordinate where it should be drawn and the length of the side of the triangle.
 The triangle should be drawn so that the left edge of the triangle is vertical.
-For those rusty on geometry, the interior angles of an equilateral triangle are all 60 degrees, which means the angle between a straight line drawn from one side and the adjacent side is 120 degrees.
+For those rusty on geometry, the interior angles of an equilateral triangle are all 120 degrees.